Jump to a section

 -

-Cancel any "nice-to-have" subscriptions that aren't essential.
-Delete those video, music, or software services you don't really use.
+Cancel any subscriptions that aren't essential.
+Delete the software, video, or music services you don't really use.
 Downgrade plans if you can.
 Every pound you save contributes to the cause.

 -